 Hair oils and moisturizers – Are the two interchangeable?
 Are hair oils and hair moisturizer one and the same?

 I was confused because whenever I used ordinary hair oil it just sat on my hair and didn’t make it feel as soft and silky as I know it should.
 It made my hair shiny but if my hair was dry it remained dry, albeit oily.
 It didn’t make sense, so of course I went and did some research and also experimented on my own hair until I found the perfect formula for my hair.
+Now, let’s start with Black Hair 101.

 The Good and the Bad – Hair Oils